 Cybersecurity News website, newsletter and an extensive Directory of Cybersecurity Suppliers listing 8,000+ providers of cybersecurity related services worldwide, targeting decision-makers and specialists across the corporate & institutional sectors

 AI tools directory with 2,500+ listings since 2022.
 Organized across image, design, writing, video, and business categories.
 Claims 85K active monthly users.
 Includes an "AI Graveyard" tracking discontinued tools.
+One caveat - submission if free if you backlink to their website, otherwise - $29.

 Experience-focused evaluation platform from Info-Tech Research Group.
 Uses a proprietary Emotional Footprint methodology and 130+ data points per product to measure vendor-client relationships.
 Data Quadrant reports are used in enterprise procurement shortlisting.